eloMG/gen-ai-photography/README.md

 img_path = "report_images\Example_objects.png"  # Change this to your image path

 ```
+After excecution just follow instructions in terminal or comand prompt.

 The pipeline has been tested with JPG and PNG images, but other formats might work as well.